Exploring the World of N-Type Semiconductors: Properties, Applications, and Future Prospects

 Energy Harvesting and Storage Systems

-VI.
 Challenges and Limitations in N-Type Semiconductor Manufacturing

 Material Limitations and Cost Considerations